aslotte/aslotte.github.io/_posts/2020-10-05-get-started-with-mlops-net.md

 To get started with [MLOps.NET](https://github.com/aslotte/MLOps.NET), there're two fundamental concepts one should know.
 The **storage provider** one should provision for the model's metadata and the provider for the **versioned model repository** in which we'll store our trained and deployed models.

-MLOps.NET to date currently supports using a SQLite, SQL Server or a Cosmos DB as your storage provider for metadata, and an Azure Blob Storage, AWS S3 or a local file share for the versioned model repository.
+MLOps.NET to date currently supports using a SQLite, SQL Server or a Cosmos DB as our storage provider for metadata, and an Azure Blob Storage, AWS S3 or a local file share for the versioned model repository.

-The design of MLOps.NET mimics in large parts that of ML.NET, but instead of being centered around a `MLContext`, we use an `MLOpsContext`.
+The design of MLOps.NET mimics in large parts of that of ML.NET, but instead of being centered around a `MLContext`, we use a `MLOpsContext`.
 The `MLOpsContext` can be configured using an `MLOpsBuilder`.

 If you for example would like to use a Cosmos Db for your metadata and an Azure Blob Storage for your model repository, building a `MLOpsContext` would look something like this